goatshriek/ruby-dragon/README.md

 Many classes provided by Ghidra are automatically imported into the interactive terminal, so you don't need to use `java_import` statements to use them.
-If you want to customize this you can modifiy the `preload.xml` data file in the installation.
+If you want to customize this you can modifiy the `auto-import.xml` data file in the installation.
 If you don't want this to happen at all (it does impact Ruby startup time) then you can disable the relevant option in the `Ruby Dragon Interpreters` category.
 This is done for all other languages as